 Your car is nothing compared to

-Please note that whose can be followed by a noun or it can come alone.
+Please note that 'whose' can be followed by a noun or it can be used alone.

-We can use possessives for many contexts such as:
+We can use possessives in many contexts, such as:

 - To Show Belonging and Possession